ryankeleti/rite/README.md

 If you want to use this code, you can edit the `templates` and `content` directories with your own layout and content, which I have stripped from this repository.
-A lot of static files and resources are hardcoded,so there is some cleanup that could be achieved in that area.
+A lot of static files and resources are hardcoded, so there is some cleanup that could be achieved in that area.

 Please let me know if you do intend to use this code,